-Andrea Jorgensen is a Senior Lecturer in Biostatistics at the University of Liverpool.
+Andrea Jorgensen is a Professor of Biostatistics at the University of Liverpool.
 She obtained an MSc with distinction in Medical Statistics from Lancaster University in 2004, and a PhD in Medical Statistics from the University of Liverpool in 2010.
-Andrea leads the Department of Biostatistics' pharmacogenetics research group and is co-lead for the MRC North West Hub for Trials Methodology Research's theme on Efficacy and Mechanisms Evaluation of Targeted Therapies.
-She also co-leads the MRC Network of Hubs for Trials Methodology Research's Stratified Medicine Working Group.
-Her research interests are within statistical methods related to pharmacogenetic research, particularly stratified trials, systematic reviews, meta-analysis and analysis of time-to-event data.
+Andrea leads the Department of Biostatistics' pharmacogenetics research group and her research interests are within application and development of statistical methods related to pharmacogenetic research, particularly systematic reviews and meta-analysis of pharmacogenetic studies, genetic data with survival endpoints, pharmacogenetic prediction models and biomarker-guided trials.
 She also has an interest in statistical methods for personalised/stratified medicine more broadly, including analysis of biomarker data.
 Andrea works closely with colleagues within the Wolfson Centre for Personalised Medicine and is experienced in analysing large pharmacogenetic datasets across a wide range of therapeutic areas, including anticoagulation, anti-epileptic drugs and asthma.